New this week Modern Adulthood Read →

 Focus: The System

-I study how institutions allocate time, delay, and decision authority—and translate that into decision rights, eval plans, and escalation maps teams can run.
+I study how institutions allocate time, delay, and decision authority—and turn that into decision rights, eval plans, and escalation maps teams can run.

 Writing